FunnelKitBlogs

 create a additional fee on WooCommerce checkout

-Step 3: Save and test the additional fees on WooCommerce checkout
+Step 3: Save and test the additional fees on the WooCommerce checkout

 Now, make sure to hit the Save Fee button.
-Now, place a test order to check if the additional handing charge you set is being implemented at checkout.
+Now, place a test order to verify that the additional handling charge you set is being applied at checkout.

 test additional fees on the checkout page